-Charge for impairment of goodwill and intangible assets: \$42,405,000 for 2017 compared with a \$40,100,000 goodwill impairment charge for 2016.
+Charge for impairment of goodwill and intangible assets: Nil for 2018 compared with a \$42,405,000 impairment charge for 2017.

-The continuing downward trend in operating revenues in the magazines industry led the Corporation to perform impairment tests on its Magazines cash-generating unit ("CGU") in the third quarters of 2017 and 2016.
+The continuing downward trend in operating revenues in the magazine industry led the Corporation to perform an impairment test on its Magazines cash-generating unit ("CGU") in the third quarter of 2017.
 The Corporation concluded that the recoverable amount of the Magazines CGU, based on value in use, was less than its carrying amount.
-Accordingly, a \$29,993,000 goodwill impairment charge, including \$1,489,000 without any tax consequences (\$40,100,000 without tax consequences in 2016), and a \$12,412,000 charge for impairment of certain intangible assets, including \$3,103,000 without any tax consequences (nil in 2016), were recognized.
+Accordingly, a \$29,993,000 goodwill impairment charge, including \$1,489,000 without any tax consequences, and a \$12,412,000 charge for impairment of certain intangible assets, including \$3,103,000 without any tax consequences, were recognized.